 We arrived in beautiful Alesund on Hurtigruten’s Midnatsol ship as we traveled up the coast of Norway from Bergen to Kirkenes. (click here to learn more about booking a Hurtigruten adventure and click here to learn about various Hurtigruten excursions, of which Alesund is one).

 Quick tour of beautiful Alesund

 The first thing any visitor to Alesund should do is head to the Alesund & Sunnmore Tourist Office.
 Once there, pick up the Alesund walking guide (more of a leaflet) that will ensure you do not miss any of the most important sites in the small, but lovely central old town area.
-You will discover that many of the most spectacular buildings are located around the Brosundet canal (a scene from that canal is pictured above in Michael’s iPad watercolor) and along Kongens Gate (close to the tourist office).
+You will discover that many of the most spectacular buildings are located around the Brosundet canal (a scene from that canal is pictured above in my iPad watercolor) and along Kongens Gate (close to the tourist office).
 Be sure to spend a bit of time exploring Apotekertorget (Pharmacy Square) and visit the Centre of Art Nouveau.
 Remember when walking around Alesund, keep looking up at buildings since that’s where you’ll often find so many of the art nouveau architectural features the town is so famous for.